Alfa Romeo GTA: GTA-SA

-The Giulia 1600 GTA-SA ("sovralimentato", supercharged) (1967–1968) was a very rare racing car of which only 10 were built.
+The Giulia 1600 GTA-SA (sovralimentato, "supercharged") (1967–1968) was a rare racing car, of which ten examples were built.
 It featured a 1570 cc twin-ignition engine with two oil-driven superchargers, and could produce up to 250 PS at 7,500 rpm.
-The GTA-SA was built for FlA Group 5 racing in Europe, and won first place overall in the Hockenheim 100 mile endurance race in 1967 in the hands of German driver Siegfried Dau.
+The GTA-SA was built for FIA Group 5 racing in Europe, and won first place overall in the Hockenheim 100-mile endurance race in 1967 in the hands of German driver Siegfried Dau.
 In the Netherlands, Rob Slotemaker and Nico Chiotakis also drove the GTA-SA.